Email FacebookTwitterMenu burgerClose thin

 One way to do that is by considering which areas of your business you want to work on and choosing one to three as your main focus.
 For example, your top three priorities might include:

-Within each category, you would consider what your overall objective is, then use that as a guide for setting individual goals.
+Within each category, you would consider what your overall objective is, and then use that as a guide for setting individual goals.

 Let’s use client acquisition as an example.
 You might set a goal of acquiring five new clients per month for the next 12 months.
-That is a specific goal that is specific, measurable, relevant and time-bound.
+That is a goal that is specific, measurable, relevant and time-bound.
 Whether it’s achievable depends on how clearly you define each necessary step to reach that goal.

 For example, your action plan might look something like this: